timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 outages prevent publishers from updating their ROAs and re-issuing their manifests and CRLs in a timely manner.

-The propagation time between CA ROA generation and the ultimate use of resulting VRPs in routers is described in table 2 of [@rpki-time-in-flight] and varies between 15 and 95 minutes for the repositories that were the subject of this study.
+The propagation time between CA ROA issuance and the ultimate use of resulting VRPs in routers is described in table 2 of [@rpki-time-in-flight] and varies between 15 and 95 minutes for the repositories that were the subject of this study.
 As seen in this study, the delay between signing and publication can be a